 - The How: How can you make this better?

-Successful care plans use the fundamental principles of critical thinking, client-centered techniques, goal-oriented strategies, evidence-based practice (EBP) recommendations, and nursing intuition. ((Tammy J. Toney-Butler and Jennifer M. Thayer, “Nursing Process,” StatsPearls, July 10, 2020: https://www.ncbi.nlm.nih.gov/books/NBK499937/))
+Successful nursing care plans use the fundamental principles of critical thinking, client-centered techniques, goal-oriented strategies, evidence-based practice (EBP) recommendations and nursing intuition.4

 SMART Goals

-In the planning phase of writing a care plan, it’s important that you use goal-oriented strategies.
+As you plan how to write a nursing care plan, leverage goal-oriented strategies.
 A SMART goals template can help in this process:

 - Specific: Your goals for the patient must be well-defined and unambiguous.

-- Measurable: You need to set certain metrics to measure the patient’s progress toward these goals.
+- Measurable: Set specific metrics to measure the patient’s progress toward these goals.

-- Realistic: Their goals must be within reach and relevant to the overall care plan.
+- Realistic: Their goals must be within reach and relevant to the care plan.

 Effective Communication

 Unless your care plan is communicated effectively to all relevant stakeholders, it will only be a plan.
-Remember that the purpose of a nursing care plan is not to be a static document, but to guide the entire nursing process and enable teamwork, with the goal of improving care.
-Writing skills are crucially important for nurses—you’ll need to be as accurate and current as possible in your descriptions.
-For effective communication, keep in mind the following best practices when writing a care plan:
+A nursing care plan is not a static document, but a dynamic tool designed to guide the nursing process, foster teamwork and enhance patient care.
+Writing skills are crucially important for nurses— be accurate and current in your descriptions.
+For effective communication, consider the following best practices when writing a plan of care:

 - Write down everything immediately so you don’t forget the details.